 - You will be taken to the Withdrawal Confirmation screen.
 Click Close to complete the process, or View to see the details of your withdrawal.

-How your fees will be affected
+How withdrawing affects your fees

 If you withdraw from a subject before the census date for that subject, your fee liability for that subject will be cancelled.
 The amount you paid for the withdrawn subject will appear as a credit on your Fee Account Statement.
 This credit will be used to cover owing tuition fees for any other enrolled subjects.